DFNaiff/dfnaiff.github.io/docs/_posts/2024-05-20-diffusion-tutorial-1.markdown

 Now we have all the theory needed to train and sample from a diffusion model.
 However, we are still missing some heuristic tricks that will make our training much easier, as well as an actual implementation.
 Just as an example, we will again reparameterize our denoiser $D_\theta(x_\sigma, \sigma)$ to make training much easier.
 Those are going to be the topics of the second part of this series.

 Having said that, notice that, in theory, our problem is complete, the rest is just about improving our training and sampling efficiency.
+That being said, improving training and sampling efficiency _is_ what we are after, so we are going back to these topics in part 2, where we go on and implement an actual diffusion model, building on the theory above.